RevolutionAnalytics/rmr2/docs/getting-data-in-and-out.md

 1. `csv`: A family of concrete formats modeled after R's own `read.table`.
 See examples below.
 1. `native`: based on R's own serialization, it is the default and supports everything that R's `serialize` supports.
 If you want to know the gory details, it is implemented as an application specific type for the typedbytes format, which is further encapsulated in the sequence file format when writing to HDFS, which ...
 Dont't worry about it, it just works.
 Unfortunately, it is written and read by only one package, `rmr` itself.
 1. `sequence.typedbytes`: based on specs in HADOOP-1722 it has emerged as the standard for non Java hadoop application talking to the rest of Hadoop.
 Also implemented in C for efficiency, its underlying data model is different from R's and we tried to map the two systems the best we could.
+1. `hbase`: read directly from an Hbase table.
+Experimental and input only for now.
+Experimental means that testing has not been as thourough as it should and that the feature could be withdrawn in a minor release.

 ## The easy way